lagdo/dbadmin-app/README.md

 ```

 If the `--name` and `--email` are not provided, the CLI command will ask for them.
-It will then ask to provide and confirm the user password, and if all the data are valid, the user account will be created.
+It will then ask to provide and confirm the user password, and if all the inputs are valid, the user account will be created.

 Thanks to Laravel, more advanced authentication mechanisms can be implemented quite easily.
 For example, Jaxon DbAdmin can be setup to authenticate its users on a company SSO service.

 ## Database access configuration

-Jaxon DbAdmin supports 3 file formats for its access configuration options: `json`, `yaml` and `php`.
+Jaxon DbAdmin supports 3 file formats for its database access configuration options: `json`, `yaml` and `php`.

 It will successively look for the `config/dbadmin.json`, `config/dbadmin.yaml`, `config/dbadmin.yml` and `config/dbadmin.php`, and loads the first it will find.
 It will then parse the content of the config file, and return the authenticated user specific options.